Aubrey Beardsley was a nineteenth century graphic artist

 21st August 1872, Brighton, Sussex, England

-Aubrey Beardsley’s father Vincent came from a long line of Jewelers in Clerkenwell.
+Aubrey Beardsley’s father Vincent came from a long line of jewelers in Clerkenwell.
 He was sued for breach of promise by another woman on his wedding day he lost all his property but continued to cling to the rank of gentleman.
 He had to find employment as a brewery clerk.
 His mother Ellen came from the well-to-do family of an ex-indian Army Officer Surgeon and felt that she had married beneath her.
-There was often friction between his parents.
-Lived at Hamilton Lodge, Hurstpierpoint, Brighton.
+There was often friction between his parents who lived at Hamilton Lodge, Hurstpierpoint, Brighton.

 Brighton Grammar School.
 Westminster School of Art for a few months after a recommendation by Sir Edward Burne Jones.